brackenluke/MERN-refactor/README.md

 This application is taking a google book app and refactoring it to a graphql api built with apollo server.

 ## Credits
 Used the starter code from the example given.
-Also used
+Also used the application Module 21 Mini-Project: Tech Matchup App from the UTSA gitlab as an example.

 ## User Story
 AS AN avid reader